ElMassimo/request_store_rails/README.md

 ```

 ## Multi-Threading
-The middleware in the gem sets a thread-local variable `:request_id` in
+The middleware in the gem sets a thread-local variable `:request_store_id` in
 `Thread.current` for the main thread that is executing the request.

 If you need to spawn threads within a server that is already using thread-based
-concurrency, all you need to do is to make sure that the `:request_id`
+concurrency, all you need to do is to make sure that the `:request_store_id`
 variable is set for your threads, and you will be able to access the
 `RequestLocals` as usual.